S-Samiksha/DSAI-Project/README.md

 ## Machine Learning
 #### Machine Learning: Decision Tree
 A decision tree is a basic machine learning tool.
-It uses the different numerical predictors to predict whether the review score is of class 0 or of class 1.
-The machine learning outcome changes everytime the ipynb is run.
+It uses the different numerical predictors to predict whether the review score is of class 0 or class 1.
+The machine learning outcome changes every time the ipynb is run.

 <img src="./assets/DSAI_project/decisiontree.png" width="100%" style="vertical-align:middle">

 At each leaf node, a predictor is used.
-Above a certain value of the predictor variable, the review score is classified into class 1 and below that value it is classified as class 0.
+Above a certain value of the predictor variable, the review score is classified into class 1 and below that value, it is classified as class 0.
 The decision tree has a max depth of 6.
 Here is the code for the decision tree:

 ```python
     #https://scikit-learn.org/stable/modules/tree.html